TiesPetersen/OrderBookMatchingEngine/README.md

 - Average: 163 ns
 - P50: 142 ns
 - P99: 396 ns
+- P99.9: 850 ns
 - Throughput: 5.13M orders/sec

 ![Order Processing Latency Distribution](./scripts/latencies_hist.png) _Order processing latency distribution (log scale)_

 The latency distribution is heavily skewed toward the lower end.
 Outliers are rare (10-100 occurrences per 40M orders) and likely caused by hardware interrupts or other background processes.
+I would need to investigate further to pinpoint the exact cause of these outliers.

 Read more about the performance and benchmark details in the [Performance](#performance) section below.